sazaam/Type/README.md

 The way to extend a superclass. accepts namespace strings, Object definitions, other objects, and Type's internal Slot objects that we will examine later.

+Mixins - Array

+The way to copy prototypes of multiple superclasses, without extending them (or beeing instances of these superclasses).
+Indeed, on the opposite way Inherits does, the prototypes extended through mixins will respond 'false' to 'instanceof' checks.
+Mixins are also passable in parameters of Type.define :

+	var Myclass ;
+	Type.define({
+		constructor:MyClass = MyClass {
+			[...]
+		}
+	}, MyExtendMixin, MyExtendMixin2, [MyMixinSet1, MyMixinSet2, ...], ...)

+they remain writable in the definition object :

+	var Myclass ;
+	Type.define({
+		mixins:[My ExtendedMixin, [MyMixinSet1, ...], ...], // must be an array here, should it be an array of one constructor:MyClass = MyClass {
+			[...]
+		}
+	})

+but if there are any passed in parameters, your 'mixins' array in definition object will be lost overriden by those passed in parameters.

+You have access to those mixins anyway through the 'model' property of Slot Objects in Classes, as we'll see in API.

+	var MyClass ;
+	Type.define({
+		inherits:EventDispatcher,
+		constructor:MyClass = function MyClass(){
+			trace(this)
+			trace(MyClass.slot.model.mixins[0]).apply(this, [window]) ;

+			var t = this ;
+			// ready as an EventDispatcher
+			this.bind('load', function(e){
+				trace('LOAD', e.type)
+			})
+		}
+	}, IEvent, {
+		constructor:function doThis(){
+			trace("I should probably do this") ;
+		}
+	})

+By the way something you never should want to do, combine Event and EventDispatcher, but if you still want you can.

 Interfaces - Array